What does a family law mediator do?

 Thus, a family law mediator helps the parties explore different settlement opportunities while maintaining impartiality and neutrality.
-The mediator should has no stake in the outcome, but should be a good listener, communicator and problem solver with the ability to think outside to box to help the parties achieve positive results given the circumstances and facts.
+The mediator should have no stake in the outcome but should be a good listener, communicator, and problem solver with the ability to think outside the box to help the parties achieve positive results given the circumstances and facts.

 How does family law mediation start (how does the process work)?

-Mediation can be used to resolve any type a dispute between two or more parties.
+Mediation can be used to resolve any type of dispute between two or more parties.

 If a petition for divorce has not been filed with the court the parties can choose to have a mediated divorce.
 This could include a pro se mediation where the mediator would assist the parties in filling out all necessary forms and resolving any disputes through mediation.

 How do divorce court documents get filed?

 The documents can be e-filed with the court system.
 In court order mediation the documents can be filed by the mediation department.
 In pro se cases the documents can also be filed with the clerk of court.